DigiBP/25DIGIBP2/README.md

 This process step will not be further elaborated in the project work due to time and scope constraints.

-## 📌BPMN Diagram – AS-IS Training Process at GWP
+## BPMN Diagram – AS-IS Training Process at GWP🚩
 ![GWP As-Is Process Diagram](https://github.com/user-attachments/assets/49a511e7-c2d6-4595-92b5-492dc0883cf5)

 > The above BPMN diagram visualizes the current end-to-end training process, highlighting key manual touchpoints and tool handoffs across planning, registration, delivery, and certification stages.
 The focus of this group will be on the processes highlighted in green: Training Scheduling, Participant Registration, and Training Completion Processing